 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
-If a child accidentally uses this drug, get medical help right away.Who should not take Dolophine injection?
+If someone accidentally uses or swallows this drug, get medical help right away.

-This medication is also used to treat addiction to narcotic drugs (such as heroin) as part of an approved treatment program.
-It helps prevent withdrawal symptoms caused by stopping other opiate-type narcotics.
+This medication is used to treat moderate to severe pain.
+Methadone is an opioid medication.
+It acts on certain centers in the brain to relieve pain.This medication is also used to treat addiction to opioids (such as heroin) as part of an approved treatment program.
+It helps prevent withdrawal symptoms caused by stopping other opioids.

 See also Warning section.

 Read the Patient Information Leaflet that may be provided by your pharmacist before you start using methadone and each time you get a refill.
 If you have any questions, consult your doctor or pharmacist.